-As part of that initial blueprint, Del Pizzo informed the band of a short story he’s written titled ‘The Sunflower Dead’ about a group of boys who were murdered and left for dead with sunflowers placed over their eyes only to be resurrected as a group of undead vigilantes.
+As part of that initial blueprint, Del Pizzo informed the band of a short story he’s written titled ‘The Sunflower Dead’ about a group of boys who were left for dead in an empty field with sunflowers placed over their eyes only to be resurrected as a group of undead vigilantes.
 This struck a chord visually for the band in terms of a theme and potential angle to tour around.
 In August 2012 Sunflower Dead self-released their debut album through their own Bloody Bats Records imprint, with production by Christian Olde Wolbers (Fear Factory, Powerflo).
 Upon initial release, the self-titled album would garner the accolade of being Revolver Magazine’s Album of the Week through independent music fan voting.

 Something interesting happened during the touring behind It’s Time to Get Weird.
-Del Pizzo, Teissere and Amen felt a need to push everything to a new level by dropping visual gimmick and presenting the band in its truest sense with a collection of songs that delve far deeper to where the band has been to this point .
-In September 2017, the trio returned to the studio with Dave Fortman and recorded some of their most heartfelt, aggressive and lyrically soul-bearing songs to date.
-The music on III (release date: TBA 2018) is more focused, vicious and dialed in than any of their previous work.
+Del Pizzo, Jaboo & Teissere felt a need to push everything to a new level by dropping visual gimmick and presenting the band in its truest sense with a collection of songs that delve far deeper to where the band has been to this point .
+In September 2017, the trio returned to the studio with Dave Fortman and recorded their most heartfelt, aggressive and lyrically soul-bearing songs to date.
+The music on this third album C O M A is more focused, vicious and emotionally dialed in than any of their previous work.
 Newly signed to David Ellefson’s (Megadeth) EMP Label Group, the band is chomping at the bit to unleash themselves to the world.
-Jaboo summarized the new album in this way: "This album is like the rebirth of the band similar to what Christopher Nolan did with the Batman saga.”
+Jaboo summarized the new album in this way: ‘This record is like the rebirth of the band similar to what Christopher Nolan did with the Batman saga.”
 This rebirth is now 100% complete with the addition of Christian Olde Wolbers (Fear Factory, Poweflo) on bass and Brian “Brett” Weir (Downplay, Starset) on drums.